abhinavxk0/futkik/README.md

-# 12thMan
+# FutKik

-12thMan is a web application that allows users to browse football competitions, search for teams, and view upcoming matches.
+FutKik is a web application that allows users to browse football competitions, search for teams, and view upcoming matches.
 The project uses modern web technologies to provide an engaging and interactive user experience.

 ---